 As an international student in France, having a French bank account is necessary to pay your rent, receive the CAF financial aid, get refunded for medical expenses with the French Social Security, pay for your electricity or gas etc...
 Opening a bank account is free of charge.
 However, you can be charged for some services.
 Students may receive a check book and/or a credit card after the opening of the account (upon request).
 Check books are usually free of charge.
-International students can ask for assistance from the BDI-ESN Globe & Co association to assist them in the process of opening a bank account.
+International students can ask for assistance to assist them in the process of opening a bank account.
 ICN Business School has an exclusive partnership with BNP Paribas bank for international students.
-Feel free to contact the BDI-ESN Globe & Co association to know the numerous advantages offered by this partnership.
+Feel free to contact to know the numerous advantages offered by this partnership.